themanhimeslf/McAnarchyServerFiler/Logger/dokumentasjon.md

 ## 6.2 Player tracker JAVA

-Create a dir in minecraft or otherwise and cd into it (make sure you have the prerequisities)
+Create a dir in minecraft or otherwise and cd into it (make sure you have the prerequisities) Then do this

     nano query.py
-  then copy paste the query.py code into there then create another dir and put an index.html file with
+  Copy paste query.py code into there

+  then create another dir and put an index.html file with

    <p><strong>{{ player_count }} Playing right now</strong></p>
   That grabs the player count from query.py if you did everything correctly then

     python3 query.py
-  should start a website displaying the player count Remember to start the minecraft server
+  should start a website displaying the player count Remember to start the minecraft server before

 <!--
     ---MINETRACK----